python/psf-salt/docs/overview.rst

 services are handled by people not on the infrastructure team.
 The infrastructure team can assist in setting up new services and advise maintainers of individual services.
 Its members also generally handle changes to sensitive global systems such as DNS.
-The currrent team members are:
+The current team members are:

 * Alex Gaynor (has no responsibilities)
 * Benjamin Peterson
 * Benjamin W. Smith
 * Donald Stufft
 * Ee Durbin (PSF Director of Infrastructure)
+* Jacob Coffee (PSF Infrastructure Engineer)
 * Noah Kantrowitz

 The best way to contact the infrastructure team is mailing